Radiologic Technologist Visa Sponsorship Jobs in Michigan

 Which companies sponsor visas for radiologic technologists in Michigan?

 The largest sponsors in Michigan are major health systems: Henry Ford Health (Detroit), Beaumont Health (Royal Oak and surrounding Metro Detroit), Michigan Medicine (Ann Arbor), and Spectrum Health (Grand Rapids, now Corewell Health).
-These organizations have established HR and legal infrastructure for H-1B and EB-3 sponsorship.
+These organizations have established HR and legal infrastructure for H-1B visa and EB-3 sponsorship.
 Smaller community hospitals and outpatient imaging chains sponsor less frequently, though it does occur for hard-to-fill shifts or specialized modalities.

 Which visa types are most common for radiologic technologist roles in Michigan?

 The H-1B is the most common nonimmigrant visa for radiologic technologists in Michigan, provided the employer confirms the role meets specialty occupation criteria.
 The EB-3 employment-based immigrant visa is also widely used, particularly by large health systems sponsoring permanent residency.
-Some candidates enter on TN status if they are Canadian or Mexican nationals, as radiologic technologists are a listed TN occupation under USMCA.
+Some candidates enter on TN visa status if they are Canadian or Mexican nationals, as radiologic technologists are a listed TN occupation under USMCA.

 Which cities in Michigan have the most radiologic technologist sponsorship jobs?